DanielGomezCode/isgreat/README.md

 # Component layout

-Thanks to the angular framework it gave us the possibility to keep our code sections in a more orderly fashion.
+Thanks to the angular framework that gave us the possibility to keep our code sections in a more orderly fashion.
 For this reason, a structure of components with the purpose of having the 3 sections separated from each other.
 The distribution of components and management of folders is carried out as follows